China's trade boom continues in May on strong global demand

-Exports grew 27.9 per cent in US dollar terms in May from a year earlier, the customs administration said on Monday (June 7), weaker than forecast and below the pace in April, but still well above historical growth rates.
+Exports grew 27.9 per cent in US dollar terms last month from a year earlier, the Customs administration said yesterday, weaker than forecast and below the pace in April, but still well above historical growth rates.

 Overseas demand for Chinese goods remained strong as economies from Britain to the United States emerged from months of lockdown, fuelling consumer spending.

-South Korea's exports, a bellwether for world trade, surged the most since 1988 in May, a sign that the global recovery is strengthening.
+South Korea's exports, a bellwether for world trade, surged the most since 1988 last month, a sign that the global recovery is strengthening.

-China's exports will keep up their good momentum in the first half of the year, Commerce Ministry spokesman Gao Feng said last week.
+China's exports will keep up the good momentum in the first half of the year, Commerce Ministry spokesman Gao Feng said last week.

 A resurgence in Covid-19 cases in India and South-east Asia has disrupted production in those countries, possibly driving more export orders to China.
 It has also fuelled demand from those countries for Chinese-made medical goods, such as personal protective equipment, according to economists at Citigroup.